1880-1900: Frege's work

 - At the Dartmouth conference the field of Artificial Intelligence was born.
 It was posed that "every aspect of learning of any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it."
 Main participants: Marvin Minsky, John McCarthy, Allen Newell, Herbert Simon.

-- Noam Chomsky publishes "Syntactic Structures", in which he describes Phrase Structure Grammars and introduces Transformational Grammar.
-This is the start of modern linguistics.
+- Noam Chomsky publishes "Syntactic Structures", in which he introduces Transformational Grammar.
+It was used by a few NLI systems.
 [Wikipedia]

 - COMIT, the first string processing language, was invented by Victor Yngve as MIT.
 It was used in several NLI systems.
 [Wikipedia]